briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 ASCII code, which corresponds to a character in the ASCII table.

 The NULL character is a marker for the end of the string.
-In C, strings are passed around as pointers to the beginning of the string data in memory.
+In C, strings are passed around as pointers to the first address of a string in memory.
 Since no length information accompanies this pointer, a marker is necessary so you can find the end of the string.
 C uses the NULL character as this marker and automatically adds it to the end of string literals like `"Greetings!"`.

 ASCII keeps things reasonably straightforward: each character (like `a`) can be